 - How, as tension reduces, your balance and co-ordination can improve.

 AT lessons may also contribute to an improved postural muscle tone (the normal state of balanced tension in the postural muscles) which can help to stabilise the torso.
 To find out more about research on the effect of Alexander Technique lessons on muscle tone, click here.

-	In cases of severe EDS-HM the Alexander Technique may work best alongside a structured exercise programme to gently build strength and stamina.
+In cases of severe hEDS the Alexander Technique may work best alongside a structured exercise programme to gently build strength and stamina.
 The two work very well together.

-	For more information on EDS-HM please visit the Hypermobility Syndromes Association.
+For more information on hEDS please visit the Hypermobility Syndromes Association.